This series consists of talks in the area of Quantum Information Theory.

 Quantum key distribution (QKD) is an application of quantum theory as its security relies on quantum foundations, at the same time there is development in the information-theoretic point of view to quantum theory.
 The security is related to impossible quantum performance, for instance, neither perfect quantum cloning nor perfect quantum state discrimination are possible.

 We find analytic models that can perfectly transfer, without state initialization or remote collaboration, arbitrary functions in two- and three-dimensional interacting bosonic and fermionic networks.
 This provides for the possible experimental implementation of state transfer through bosonic or fermionic atoms trapped in optical lattices.
 A significant finding is that the state of a spin qubit can be perfectly transferred through a fermionic system.
-Families of Hamiltonians are described that are related to the linear models and that enable the perfect transfer of arbitrary functions.

 Topological order is a new kind of collective order which appears in two-dimensional quantum systems such as the fractional quantum Hall effect and brings about rather unusual particles: unlike bosons or fermions these anyons obey exotic statistics and can be exploited to perform quantum computation.
 Topological order also implies that quantum states at low energies exhibit a very subtle, yet intricate inner structure.